CI/CD Pipelines: Automating Code Deployment the Smart Way

 Why CI/CD Pipelines Matter

 Organizations with mature CI/CD practices deploy more frequently, recover faster from failures, and deliver higher-quality software with less operational risk.
+CI/CD maturity is often foundational to modern microservices architectures and event-driven systems (see event-driven architecture).

 Final Thoughts